university-of-york/uoy-app-course-search/README.md

 ## Code formatting and linting

-This project uses [prettier](https://prettier.io/) for code formatting and [XO](https://github.com/xojs/xo) for static analysis.
+This project uses [prettier](https://prettier.io/) for code formatting and [XO](https://github.com/xojs/xo) for linting.
 To run these checks:

 ```
 npm run fc